jaja360/RED_OPS_Better/README.md

 Autonomous transcoder for Redacted or Orpheus
 --

-red_ops_better is a script which automatically transcodes and uploads these files to Redacted or Orpheus.
+red_ops_better is a script which automatically transcodes and uploads these files to Redacted, Orpheus or DIC.

-The following command will scan through every FLAC you have ever downloaded or uploaded (if it is in , determine which formats are needed, transcode the FLAC to each needed format, and upload each format to Redacted or Orpheus -- automatically.
+The following command will scan through every FLAC you have ever downloaded or uploaded (if it is in , determine which formats are needed, transcode the FLAC to each needed format, and upload each format to Redacted, Orpheus or DIC, automatically.

     $ ./red_ops_better